Snackmonger/aristoxenus/docs/music_theory.rst

 ------
     (Gk. *dià pasõn*, "though all (the notes)")

-An octave is the name the 1:2 ratio between two frequencies, whether as a multiplication or division.
+An octave is the name the 1:2 ratio between two frequencies (or 2:1).
-A frequency that stands in a 1:2 relationship to another frequency can be said to be the 'octave' of that frequency, and vice-versa.
+A frequency that stands in this ratio to another frequency can be said to be the 'octave' of that frequency, and vice-versa.
 - 440Hz is a lower 'octave' of 88Hz
 - 660Hz is a higher 'octave' of 330Hz